The language of wine and its misuse

 Coupage, -cupaje-, -cupatge-, assemblage, -ensamblaje-

-Another word that makes you cringe and causes penalties when you go to sell is cupage, coupage, cupatge… If you cross the French border, and you want professionals to taste your wine, you should never talk about coupage.
-For a Frenchman, coupage is for artisans who blend inexpensive wines, while the artist achieves greatness with assemblage (blending) where he mixes plots, wines or varieties to reach excellence.
+Another word that has bad connotations is cupage, coupage, cupatge… Tasting your wine with French professionals, you should never talk about coupage.
+To them, coupage is for artisans who blend cheap wines, while the artist achieves greatness with assemblage (blending) where he mixes plots, wines or varieties to reach excellence.
 A chef de cave in Champagne or a maître de chai bordelaise are considered artists performing this magical process that is assemblage.
 If you mention the word coupage to them, they invite you to leave the way you came.

 Cupaje or cupatge is a Gallicism, recently incorporated into the Spanish and Catalan dictionaries, as opposed to ensamblaje, which has been with us for a long time, as the eminent philologist Joan Corominas testifies in his Diccionarios Críticos Etimológicos de las lenguas catalana y castellana (Critical Etymological Dictionaries of the Catalan and Spanish languages).
 We are facing a dichotomy, a question of quality versus mechanics.
 Art versus craftsmanship.